Britain’s nurses wore garbage bags as gowns, and the bereaved are demanding answers

 In its investigation, the BBC reported that Britain’s stockpile, which was created in 2009, did not include vital items in its disaster preparation kit and that the government ignored warnings to purchase missing equipment.

-Last week, doctors and nurses unions criticized the government over an update to its clinical guidance that suggested that health-care staff reuse protective equipment and wear plastic aprons if necessary.
+Last week, medical unions criticized the government over an update to its clinical guidance that suggested that health-care staff reuse protective equipment and wear plastic aprons if necessary.

 The government also has been criticized for the low number of tests for health-care workers and the public, and the soaring numbers of deaths in nursing homes.